Online suicide alertness training

 How to take part

-- Reserve your free license (you must be a Sunshine Coast resident or worker*)
+- Reserve your free license with us (you must be a Sunshine Coast resident or worker*)

-- Complete the training online at any time within three weeks of receiving your license
+- Complete the training online at a time that suits you.

 Why we offer this free